sprucelabsai/sprucebot-skills-kit/README.md

 You've never logged into Amazon, had it say, "Welcome back ${firstName}" and thought to yourself, "Wow, that was nice!"
 But, when you walk into your favorite boutique, coffeeshop, outdoor shop, barbershop, or salon and are welcomed by name, everything changes.

 ## Promote Human-to-Human Connection
 If your skill connects two people, we consider it a win.
 If you can manage to start a conversation, the small business wins.
+See, in order for Becca to beat amazon, she's gotta build relationships.
+Relationships, true relationships, are built face-to-face.

+*"Remember that a person's name is to that person the sweetest and most important sound in any language"* - Dale Carnegie

 # Using the CLI
 The best way to work with [sprucebot-cli](https://github.com/sprucelabsai/sprucebot-cli).